ehabsmh/alx-backend-storage/0x01-NoSQL/README.md

     - `method=GET`
     - `path=/status`

-You can use the dump in the current directory as data sample.
+You can use the dump as data sample.
+run:
+`curl -o dump.zip -s "https://s3.amazonaws.com/intranet-projects-files/holbertonschool-webstack/411/dump.zip"`

+`unzip dump.zip`

 The output of your script must be exactly the same as the example.